• Marjorie L. Prokosch, PhD

 How do we adapt to adversity?

 Growing up in poor and / or unstable environments has been linked to a wide range of health problems in later life (e.g., high inflammation, blood pressure, obesity, diabetes).
 Some aspects of modern poor environments (e.g., poor healthcare access, food deserts) undoubtedly play a role in generating these health outcome disparities.
 However, some of the habits and behaviors that contribute to these disparities (e.g., overeating, thinking and acting in the short-term) may also reflect adaptive tradeoffs that help us to survive and reproduce early in tough environments but that may also in turn, reduce longevity.
+I have examined how adversity related tradeoffs impact cognition and behavior.
+I also study how the bodily consequences of these tradeoffs (e.g., inflammation) may feed-forward to exacerbate health disparities by further altering health-related decision-making.

-How do we react to other threats and opportunities?
+How do we react to environmental threats?

 • Peer-Reviewed Publications